Delhi Republic Day parade: Parade

 A full dress rehearsal parade is organised on 23 January every year.

+To promote gender equality and women empowerment, in 2024, most of the contingents, including the motorcycle acrobat teams were composed entirely of women.

 Tableaux

 The selection process of the tableaux is conducted by the Ministry of Defence, which involves a number of guidelines.
 The ministry recommends that tableaux represent a historical event, heritage, culture, development programmes and environment.
 The tableaux must not carry any logos and should carry some animation and sound.

 Proposals are invited from union ministries and departments of the union government of India, and from states and union territories of India within a fixed deadline.
 The proposals are examined by a committee of experts from arts fields.
 The examination process involves 2 rounds.
 The first round provides suggestions for modifications, after evaluating the sketches and designs.
 The second round evaluates three-dimensional models, after which a final judgement is passed by the committee.
+A system was introduced in 2024, which gives every state and union territory a chance to showcase their tableau during the Republic Day parade once every three years.

 Beating Retreat

 The Indian Beating Retreat ceremony officially denotes the end of Republic Day festivities.
 It is conducted on the evening of 29 January, the third day after the Republic Day.
 It is performed by the bands of the three wings of the military, the Indian Army, Indian Navy and Indian Air Force.
 The venue is Raisina Hill and an adjacent square, Vijay Chowk, flanked by the north and south block of the Rashtrapati Bhavan (President's Palace) towards the end of Kartavya Path.

 The Chief Guest of the function is the President of India who arrives escorted by the Presidential Body Guard (PBG), a cavalry unit.
-When the President arrives, the PBG commander asks the unit to give the National Salute, which is followed by playing of the Indian National Anthem, Jana Gana Mana, by the Army developed the ceremony of display by the massed bands in which Military Bands, Pipe and Drum Bands, Buglers and Trumpeters from various Army Regiments besides bands from the Navy and Air Force take part which play popular tunes like the National Song of India Vande Mataram, Mahatma Gandhi's favourite hymn Vaishnava Jana To, Saare Jahan Se Achcha and Aye Mere Watan Ke Logo at the end.
+When the President arrives, the PBG commander asks the unit to give the National Salute, which is followed by playing of the Indian National Anthem, Jana Gana Mana, by the Army developed the ceremony of display by the massed bands in which Military Bands, Pipe and Drum Bands, Buglers and Trumpeters from various Army Regiments besides bands from the Navy and Air Force take part which play popular tunes like the National Song of India Vande Mataram, Mahatma Gandhi's favourite hymn Vaishnava Jana To, Saare Jahan Se Achcha, Abide With Me and Aye Mere Watan Ke Logo at the end.

 Mostly, after Republic Day Celebrations Schools and Colleges Observe Holiday on 27 January.